BUXTEHUDE AND HIS COPENHAGEN CONNECTIONS

 Reviews:

-"There is so much here to tweak the ear, not least the use of Chorton pitch, where A=465Hz.
-Highly recommended."
+“There is so much here to delight the ear, not least the use of Chorton tuning, where A=465Hz.
+Highly recommended.”

 Andrew Mellor, Gramophone, October 2020

-"All of the performances are superb in that clean and transparent period sound we have come to expect from releases of this kind"
+“All of the performances are superb, with that clean and transparent period sound we have come to expect from recordings of this kind”

 Dominy Clements, Musicweb International